We are often asked “How do I adopt an animal” so we have put together this guide to the process.

 We accept cash, debit and credit cards.

-The adoption fee helps towards the cost of neutering, vaccinating, micro-chipping, worming, flea treatment and a health check prior to your new pet coming home with you.
+The adoption fee helps towards the cost of neutering, vaccinating, micro-chipping, worming, flea treatment and any other medical care needed whilst the animals has been at the Centre.
+This also includes a health check prior to your new pet coming home with you.
 Dogs and cats also receive 1 month’s free insurance with Petplan which can be extended at your cost after this time.

 It is now a legal requirement for dogs in the UK to be micro-chipped.
 All cats and dogs re-homed from the Centre are chipped and information will be provided to you when you collect them.
 It is important that should your contact details change in future, you notify the chip provider to ensure they have your current address and telephone numbers.